sers002/thesis-code/README.md

-# Code for Thesis Entitled "Evaluating Power for Hi-C Fitered eQTLs"
+# Code for Thesis entitled "Evaluating Power for Hi-C Fitered eQTLs"

 This repository contains the code used to obtain the results in the thesis.
 It can be used by other researchers for any future work on eQTL study design.